Air Handling for Education

 The tower is the namesake of the university and is what everyone looks to as the symbol of UT, so the university wanted to make sure the unit was installed without damaging the structure.
 The Tower is also located on a main pathway of the campus, so external large rigging was out of the question due to the risk of something falling on the students below.
 The only other access to the location was a 3-by-3-foot elevator in the tower – access to get equipment the size of a school but to the mechanical space.

-The unit was constructed on site with simple rigging and elevator access during the campus’s two-week holiday break and was installed by the start of classes.
+A SiteBilt® solution was determined for the replacement of the unit with simple rigging and elevator access during the campus’s two-week holiday break; installation would be completed by the start of classes after the break.

-This example illustrates many of the essential points of retrofitting, Elmore says.
-Keep these tips in mind when considering or engaging in retrofitting.
+This example illustrates many of the essential points of a successful retrofit.
+Keep these tips in mind when considering a retrofit project.

 - Have a single point of contact.
 Choose a company that takes responsibility for the entire project.
 Having multiple contracting entities can result in a blame game when problems arise on site.
 The company should also have a representative on site supervising the installation.